 All-on-4 dental implants

-This option is used for replacing missing teeth on the upper or lower jaw, and its main advantage is its ability to support a maximum number of teeth with only 4 dental implants.
+All-on-4 implants concept is used for replacing missing teeth on the upper or lower jaw, and its main advantage is its ability to support a maximum number of teeth with only 4 dental implants.
 This not only reduces costs, but it also reduces surgical times and, of course, healing times as a consequence.
 In some cases, a single surgical procedure is enough for patients to walk away with a full set of teeth.

 Immediate load or same-day implants